Easter Baby Chick Icebox Cookies are an adorably sweet, decorated cookie treat for your Easter baskets or Easter brunch table.

 Look at me and my springy self.

-I first saw this idea for shaped icebox cookies on Foodgawker and though it was an awesome idea.
-I knew I wanted to try it, but like all things it was going to take practice.
+I first saw the idea for shaped icebox cookies on Foodgawker and though it was an awesome idea.
+I knew I wanted to try making Easter baby chick icebox cookies, but like all new things, it was going to take practice.
 The cookies on Diamonds for Desserts are adorable and perfect, with practice some day I will be too.

 - 2 1/2 cups flour (will vary in dough modifications)